darasus/ai-blog/content/5-simple-tips-for-eating-healthier-every-day.md

   Avoiding situations where there will be unhealthy temptations will also make sticking to your eating goals easier.
 Commit to doing something active every day - even if it's just a few push-ups.
+intro: >-
+  You see it everywhere these days: people talking about eating healthier, cleaner and more nutritious foods.
+Even famous athletes are getting in on the action.
+Superstars like LeBron James and Tom Brady are known for their high performance on game day as much as their off-season diet.
+The only problem with all of these healthy eating fads is that they can feel like a big challenge to follow every single day.
+But what if you could make it easier?

+  It’t not crazy to think you can eat healthier every day.
+After all, you aren’t permanently locked into an unhealthy lifestyle.
+Your habits change over time, which means your diet can too!
+You just need a plan to get there, which is why we’ve outlined five simple tips that will help you eat healthier every day without feeling like a chore.
 ---

 ## Plan Your Meals